-The Clinger-Cohen Act authoritative source content is available with the use of the RSA Archer Policy Program Management, RSA Archer Controls Monitoring Program Management, and/or RSA Archer Authorization and Assessment use cases.
+The Clinger-Cohen Act authoritative source content is available with the use of the RSA Archer Policy Program Management, RSA Archer IT Policy Program Management, and/or RSA Archer Authorization and Assessment use cases.
 No additional license is required.

 For Additional Support

 To learn more about this content, please contact your Account Rep for additional details.
 For technical support questions, please open a support case or contact RSA Archer at firstname.lastname@example.org for more information.